Greenwood-Technologies-Org/.github/README.md

 Our current focus is a collaboration with researchers at CU Denver Anschutz to build an agentic system to nominate compounds that hold promise for reversing cardiac fibrosis.
 These compounds will then be screened in vitro and in vivo and used to inform the system during future nominations.
-Try our simple demo ay [cf-compound-selection.vercel.app](https://cf-compound-selection.vercel.app).
+Try our simple demo at [cf-compound-selection.vercel.app](https://cf-compound-selection.vercel.app).

 # Team